open-ish/vue2-template/README.md

 At this approach, the idea is to create keys (which will be found at `finders array`) at route config and treat it in breadcrumb component itself.
 Here we'll use the join between `this.$route` (route instance) with finders keys.

+In other words, the developer will only add `finders array into each router, files inside /router, and they will be used for the Breadcrumb component.
+The best practice will be to put the breadcrumb validator into a helper file.

 Key files: \
 [route config](https://github.com/open-ish/vue2-template/blob/feat/add-breadcrumb/src/router/pets.ts) \
 [Breadcrumb](https://github.com/open-ish/vue2-template/blob/feat/add-breadcrumb/src/components/Breadcrumb.vue) \